 This feature allows companies to activate extra processor capacity whenever required and enhance reserve capacity offerings on-demand.

-1. It Uses an Object-Based Kernel
+1. AS400 Uses an Object-Based Kernel

 2. AS400 Services has Broad Integrated Component Offerings

 Several underlying operating system tasks come with the IBM AS400.
-They are –

 - Web application servers